International Federation for Therapeutic and Counseling Choice: History and advocacy

 In November 2020, the IFTCC organized a conference on conversion therapy.
 The conference was promoted by The Conference of Bishops of Slovakia and attended by Anna Záborská and several ex-gay and ex-trans speakers.
 The Slovakian League for Mental Health criticized the conference and stated "Sexual orientation is biological, it is a predetermined interplay of genetic factors and intrauterine environment, it is not a person's personal choice, conscious or unconscious.
 There is no credible research that suggests that early experiences or traumas influence a person's sexual orientation.
 Therefore, there is no psychotherapy that could change a person's sexual orientation."

 In June 2021, the UK government reached out to representatives from Core Issues Trust and the IFTCC in discussions of the proposed conversion therapy ban.
 In November, the IFTCC co-hosted a conference along with Christian Concern in favor of opposing the ban.
 The event was protested by transgender and non-binary people, who shared their experiences of conversion therapy to counter the conference.
-The same month, the IFTCC opposed Bill C-6, a Canadian resolution to ban conversion therapy, describing such bans a "cultural marxist" strategy, a far right anti-semetic conspiracy theory.
+The same month, the IFTCC opposed Bill C-6, a Canadian resolution to ban conversion therapy, describing such bans a "cultural marxist" strategy, a far right anti-semitic conspiracy theory.
 The IFTCC stated "Civil disobedience has to be considered by Christian Churches and their members."

 In April 2022, Laurie Haynes, a board member of the IFTCC, testified in support of a Missouri bill banning gender-affirming care for minors, arguing that transition should be forced to wait until 25 years old to transition.
 In a cross-talk, she stated she is in support of voluntary conversion therapy.

 In 2022, a journalist from Dagens Nyheter went undercover investigating conversion therapy across Europe and the United States.
 The reporter contacted the IFTCC and spoke to Davidson, who referred him to the priest Jens Fredrick Brenne, a leader of Til Heltet, a Norwegian Christian group that opposes bans on conversion therapy.
 Til Heltet and the IFTCC regularly collaborate and Brenne was previously a board member of the IFTCC.
 When Dagens Nyheter revealed the reporter was undercover and asked Til Heltet for comment, chairman of the board and IFTCC member Ole Gremstad Jensen said they didn't practice conversion therapy, stating "Our work is controversial in nature because the secular West has abandoned the biblical values on which it was once built."
 Davidson was also reached out to for comment.
 He declined to comment on how many Swedish parents their organization "helps" but stated they deal with transgender youth and involved parents in the process.